If you manage a rental property in BC, high tenant turnover can be one of the biggest issues.

 5. Invest in Upgrades: Kitchen, Bath, Amenities & Security

-You can make your rental property more appealing by investing in upgrades and aesthetic improvements.
+You can make your rental property more appealing by investing in upgrades and aesthetic improvements, especially during a vacancy period.

-For more renters on the market, the kitchen and bathrooms stand out as the most important spaces during a viewing.
+For a majority of renters on the market, the kitchen and bathrooms stand out as the most important spaces during a viewing.

 With petty crime on the rise, home security is also an important feature in today’s market.